balajisomasale/HackerEarth_Java_solutions/02 Basic pro/04 Bit Manipulation/001 count_1's_in_number.md

 5. As n-1 = 15 = {01111}2 , then n&(n-1) will be {10000}2 & {01111}2, which will be {00000}2 which is equal to 0.
 Therefore n will change to 0 and count to 4.
 6. As n = 0, the the loop will terminate and gives the result as 4.

-Complexity: O(K), where K is the number of ones present in the binary form of the given number.
+Complexity: O(K), where K is the number of ones present in the binary form of the given number